maya-singapuri/GameEngineNicoMaya/README.md

 Game 3: Raindrops are falling on your head!
 But alas, you are aquaphobic.
 Dodge the raindrops before it is too late and you fall with them to the ground!

+Navigate the gamespace using the arrow keys on your keyboard.

 To run each game, enter its directory and hit "cargo run."
-Navigate using the arrow keys on your keyboard.
 Enjoy!